arifinhabibi/nyieun/Readme.md

 ### Open Source Project
-if you interested with this project, you can joining with us for the better future project
+If you interested with this project, you can joining with us for the better future project

 ### Donate for support development